cavalle/steak/README.md

 ## What is Steak?

 Steak is a minimal extension of RSpec-Rails that adds several conveniences to do acceptance testing of Rails applications using Capybara.
 It's an alternative to Cucumber in plain Ruby.
-This is how and acceptance spec looks like in Steak:
+This is how an acceptance spec looks like in Steak:

     feature 'Main page' do